 Access via the SolarAnywhere API

 Average year summary data can also be requested through the SolarAnywhere API.
 Visit this page of our API documentation to access example average year summary requests.
+This process is demonstrated in the below instructional video:

 Average Year Albedo